technicalanxiety/technicalanxiety.github.io/_posts/2024-2-16-thoughts-on-leadership.md

 #### *General Leadership*
 ---
-Leading is about **For Giving** and **Forgiving**.
+Leading is about **Forgiving** and **For Giving**.
 It's important to distinguish between the two because they are uniquely different.
 People don't get better by making them feel worse.
 The most powerful thing you can do as a leader is forgive and to give grace to someone that is struggling, made a mistake or something else negative.

 Followers are driven by **What's in it for me?**, **Ego**, and **it feels good**.